agatakolohe/Parks-Lookup.Solution/README.md

 ##### Using Swagger Documentation

 To explore the API with Swashbuckle, launch using the command `dotnet run` in the terminal and go to `http://localhost:5000/` in browser.
+You will be able to view and try out the HTTP requests with the Swagger UI.

 ## Endpoints